 1. Resume heading

-The first thing any hiring manager will see when they open your application is your resume header.
-Your header is where you provide all the information employers need to contact you.
+Your resume heading header is where you provide all the information employers need to contact you.
+It should include the following information:

 - First and last name